mdberkey/mdberkey.github.io/content/_index.md

 <br>

-Hi, I'm Michael Berkey (mdberkey).
+Hi, I'm Michael (mdberkey).
 Currently, I'm working as a software engineer at [Capital One](https://www.capitalone.com/tech/).
 Before that, I graduated from the [University of Wisconin-Madison](https://www.wisc.edu/) with a B.S. in Computer Science.
 During college, you could find me tinkering with code in the [Undergraduate Projects Lab](https://www.upl.cs.wisc.edu/) or creating video games for [primate research](https://psycnet.apa.org/record/2025-21970-001) (yes, really).

 Outside of software development, I love to ski, rock climb, analyze movies, and play video games.